frenchtoast747/webgl-obj-loader/README.md

 * **vertexNormals:** an array containing the vertex normals that correspond to each unique face index.
 It is flat, just like `vertices`.
 * **textures:** an array containing the `s` and `t` (or `u` and `v`) coordinates for this mesh's texture.
 It is flat just like `vertices` except it goes by groups of 2 instead of 3.
 * **indices:** an array containing the indicies to be used in conjunction with the above three arrays in order to draw the triangles that make up faces.
 For example, `indices[42]` could contain the number `38`.
 This would then be used internally by WebGL on all three of the above arrays telling which vertex, normal, and texture coords to use: `vertices[38]`, `vertexNormals[38]`, and `textures[38]`.

+### Advanced Attributes
+* **tangents:** an array containing vector values of each *vertex* tangent.
+Corresponds to each vertex index.
+Structured exactly the same as **vertices**.
+You need this data if you intend to build a bump mapping shader.
+* **bitangents** an array nearly identical to the tangent array, except that each corresponding vector is perpendicular to the tangnent (obviously).

 ### Params: